Skip to content

 Why Solo Guitars?

-Solo kits strike a rare balance between affordability and mod-friendly build quality.
+Solo kits strike a strong balance between affordability, beginner-friendly assembly,

 How I Chose These Solo Guitar Kits